Magpie Guide

 To enable CuNNy:

-3. Change the scaling mode to a CuNNy variant
+3. Replace with a CuNNy variant

 Profiles